Super Mario RPG and the Mystery of the Fifth Card Suit

 So what about when there are five suits?
 Does that even happen?

 The Wikipedia page on playing card suits lists various permutations of the standard deck that have used a fifth: crowns in one, shields in one, roses in a third.
 The only version that seems to have been known to Japanese card-players would be a version of what’s known as karuta (かるた).
-The term comes from the Portuguese carta, playing card, because Japan inherited these western-style playing cards from Portuguese sailors starting in the 1500s.
+The term comes from the Portuguese carta, “playing card,” because Japan inherited these western-style playing cards from Portuguese sailors starting in the 1500s.
 (I was not expecting a tie-in to my piece on Amakusa from Samurai Shodown, but here we are.)
 In fact, this style of playing cards was sometimes referred to by Japanese as nanban karuta (南蛮かるた), literally “the playing cards of southern barbarians.”
 The suits were apparently the same as the Latin ones — clubs (パオ), coins (オウル), swords (イス) and cups (コツ) — but when Japan kicked out foreigners and foreign culture following Amakusa’s ill-fated rebellion, the art style of these cards was changed to obscure the connection to the west.
-The one exception would seem to be unsun karuta, which preserved those four suits and added a fifth: guru (クル), a circular element featuring the mitsudomoe (三ツ巴), a traditional Japanese design that is sometimes likened to a comma by English-speakers.
+The one exception would seem to be unsun karuta, which preserved those four original suits and added a fifth: guru (グル), a circular element featuring the mitsudomoe (三ツ巴), a traditional Japanese design that is sometimes likened to a comma by English-speakers.

 But no, nothing like a traditional five-point star.